bps12/bps12.github.io/about.md

 ### More Information

-I've been a big promponent of the cultural exchaneg enabled with [couchsurfing](https://www.couchsurfing.com/people/bs25).
+I've been a big proponent of the cultural exchange enabled with [couchsurfing](https://www.couchsurfing.com/people/bs25).

 Feel free to hit me up!